SNAP Benefits in Washington: How to Apply and Qualify

 To determine your Washington SNAP benefits eligibility, you must meet several requirements related to your income, residency, and work status.

-• Income Limits: Your household's gross monthly income generally must be at or below 200% of the federal poverty level.
+• Income Limits: Most households qualify if their gross monthly income is at or below 200% of the federal poverty level, though households with an elderly or disabled member must also pass a net income test.

-• Citizenship Status: You must be a U.S. citizen or a qualified non-citizen, though some legal immigrants may be eligible for the state-funded Food Assistance Program.
+• Citizenship Status: U.S. citizens and many qualified non-citizens can receive federal SNAP, while other legal immigrants may be eligible for the state-funded Food Assistance Program.

-You can find detailed income charts and policy updates on Washington’s official Basic Food site.
+These rules have many details and exceptions.
+You can find the latest income standards and policy updates on Washington’s official Basic Food program site.

 Download Benny app to save on groceries